teoboonkeat/teoboonkeat.github.io/_posts/2014-3-3-Hello-World.md

 ## Strategy
 We will modify MyAdapter class only, to allow it to return an image view instead of a text view every three items.
 Now instead of going head-first into changing the code, we shall employ a Test-Driven-Development approach.
 That means to say that we will develop test cases for MyAdapter class first.

+We will need to test the functions inside MyAdapter class.
+These are the changes that will be required:

+ - getItemCount()

+	The number of items returns will need to include the inserted image views.
+For a list of 5 items, we return 6.

+ - getItemViewType(int position)

+	View type returned at the 3rd, 7th, 11th and so forth will need to be of image view type instead of text view.

+ - onCreate(..., ....)

+ 	We need to create the correct type of holder, either a TextView of ImageView.

 ![_config.yml]({{ site.baseurl }}/images/config.png)